paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-049-military-selective-service.md

 Section was formerly classified to section 465 of the former Appendix to this title prior to editorial reclassification and renumbering as this section.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60 struck out “upon publication by the President of a proclamation or other public notice fixing a time for any registration under [section 3802 of this title](./chapter-049-military-selective-service.md#section-3802)” after “this chapter”.

+2024—Subsec. (e).
+Pub.
+L. 118–159 substituted “the full names, email addresses (if available), dates of birth, phone numbers (if available), and mailing addresses” for “the names and addresses” and “Full names, email addresses, dates of birth, phone numbers, and mailing addresses furnished” for “Names and addresses furnished”.

 2002—Subsec. (e).
 Pub.
 L. 107–296 substituted “of Homeland Security” for “of Transportation” in two places.

 1981—Subsec. (e).
 Pub.
 L. 97–86 added subsec. (e).

 1971—Subsec. (d).
 Pub.
 L. 92–129 inserted provision empowering the Director and the Secretary of Defense to authorize voluntary enlistments and reenlistments in the Armed Forces after a person has been issued an order to report for induction and struck out reference to [section 3803(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3803/g&num=0&edition=prelim).

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–60 effective one year after Dec.
+18, 2025, see section 535(c) of Pub.
+L. 119–60, set out as an Effective Date of Repeal note under [section 3802 of this title](./chapter-049-military-selective-service.md#section-3802).

+#### Effective Date of 2024 Amendment
+Pub.
+L. 118–159, div.
+A, title V, § 532(b), Dec.
+23, 2024, 138 Stat.
+1887, provided that: “The amendments made by this section [amending this section] shall take effect 120 days after the date of the enactment of this Act [Dec.
+23, 2024].”

 #### Effective Date of 2002 Amendment
 Amendment by Pub.
 L. 107–296 effective on the date of transfer of the Coast Guard to the Department of Homeland Security, see section 1704(g) of Pub.
 L. 107–296, set out as a note under [section 101 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101&num=0&edition=prelim), Armed Forces.